Hit Man and Modern Humans

 Hit Man is a humorous reminder that even if we don’t have a personal story involving killing, whatever happiness we have in whatever modern society we’re in has some violence in its foundation.
 Through wars and conquests and executions and even industrial disasters, our environment has been shaped, in part, by eliminating some people or viewing them as expendable.
 Hit Man is a rom-com, but everywhere is a kind of Rome, named after Romulus who killed his brother Remus.
 Each of us may have a little Romulus within.
 Hit Man helps us laughingly consider how we can hold onto the truths about who we are underneath our civilizational veneer and, more or less, observe the HOA rules.

-Elizabeth Stice is an associate professor of history at Palm Beach Atlantic University.
+Elizabeth Stice is a professor of history at Palm Beach Atlantic University.
 She has a book about World War I, Empire Between the Lines: Imperial Culture in British and French Trench Newspapers of the Great War, and she has written for various publications, including Front Porch Republic, Comment, and Inside Higher Ed.
+She is editor-in-chief of Orange Blossom Ordinary.